following review, the black

 BASED ON ANIMAL RELATIONSHIPS

-comments in red come from James Park, the reviewer.}
+comments in red come from James Park---this reviewer.}

 Because this is such a long book-review,